 Give Special Attention to Staging

 - Seating – make sure everyone has a clear view of the stage, and that there are functional aisles that make access easy.
-There are different styles of seating that work best in different function types, and these include theatre, classroom and banquet styles.
+There are different styles of seating that work best in different function types, and these include theatre, classroom, and banquet styles.
 You could include roped off sections to help guide people, or have reserved seating for VIP guests.

 - Entrances and Exits – do you need ramps to facilitate disabled access?
 How will you signpost directions and exits?
 Will you need barriers to indicate queueing areas or direction of travel?

-How you stage a venue sets the tone of the event every bit as much as the catering or the conference programme of events.
+How you stage a venue sets the tone of the event every bit as much as the catering or the conference program of events.
 Speaking to a professional staging company can help you decide what’s needed if you’re not absolutely sure how to proceed.